 Internally, the difference between the Commodore 1540 and 1541 is a ROM chip marked 325303-01.
 There are three options to turn it into a 1541.
 You can replace the 325303-01 with a 901229-01 or 901229-03.
 Or you can install a 1541 JiffyDOS ROM.
 Converting a 1540 to a 1541 makes it much more useful, since a 1541 works with newer Commodore computers.
 Because of this, most 1540s received this modification at some point, making an unmodified 1540 a collector’s item.

 That ROM and the badges on the front and back are the only difference between a 1540 and an early 1541.
 The drives even have the same FCC ID.

 Why the difference?

 The design of the VIC-20 allowed the disk drive to transfer at a higher rate.
-Because of the 64’s bigger screen, Commodore had to slow down the 1540 a bit to make it work, and the revised drive became known as the 1541.
-Numerous companies devised ways to speed up the 1541 later on, but in 1982, Commodore had a deadline to meet.
+The 64’s bigger screen changed the CPU’s timing, and Commodore had to tweak the ROM to slow down the 1540 a bit to make it work.
+The revised drive became known as the 1541.

 Very early 1541s are the same color as the 1540.
 That is, they’re the same color as the VIC-20.
 The sticker on the back even says VIC-1540 on it, although the badge on the front says VIC-1541 or 1541.
 These early 1541s are less common than the dark beige 64-colored 1541s, but nowhere near as rare as a true-blue 1540.
 Commodore dropped the VIC nomenclature in 1983 because it didn’t want to suggest the 1541 was somehow incompatible with the 64.